 Invoice Financing and Factoring

-Invoice financing—also called accounts receivables financing—allows your business to sell accounts receivables to a lending platform or factoring house for a slight discount.
+Invoice discounting—also called accounts receivables financing—allows your business to sell accounts receivables to a lending platform or factoring house for a slight discount.
 This helps raise your company’s cash flow, allowing you to continue operations even when you have longer payment terms with your buyers.

 For example, you have sold a large volume of product to an overseas retail chain.
 The lowest payment term you were able to negotiate is 90 days; but in the meantime, you still need to pay your own suppliers, workforce, and sub-contractors.